StewBagger/Jeeves/README.md

 ### Bot can't start/stop the server

+**Windows:**
 - `SERVER_BATCH` must point to the exact `.bat` file you use to start your server
 - The bot must run with the same permissions as the server (if the server runs as Administrator, the bot needs to as well)
 - Make sure your batch file includes `@cd /d "%~dp0"` as the first line — this ensures the server runs from the correct directory regardless of how it's launched

+**Linux:**
+- `SERVER_BATCH` must point to your `start-server.sh` script (make sure it's executable: `chmod +x start-server.sh`)
+- The bot must run as the same user that owns the server files, or with sufficient permissions to start/kill the server process
+- If using systemd for both the bot and server, make sure they run as the same user

 ### Server crashes when started by the bot but works when started manually